End-essential spanning surfaces for links in thickened surfaces: Introduction

+These are {\bf spanning surfaces} for $L$: embedded compact surfaces in $\text{int}(\Sigma\times I)$ with no closed components and whose boundary is $L$.
+We call a spanning surface $F$ for $L$ {\bf end-essential} if it is $\pi_1$-injective and $\partial$-incompressible and contains no essential closed curve which is parallel in $(\Sigma\times I)\cut F$ to $\partial(\Sigma\times I)$.
+See Definition \ref{D:essential} for details.

-A crossing $c$ of $D$ is {\bf removably nugatory} if there is a disk $X\subset \Sigma$ such that $X\cap D=\{c\}$; in that case, one can remove $c$ from $D$ via a flype and a Reidemeister 1 move.
-If $D$ has a removable nugatory crossing, then at least one of $B$ or $W$ is $\partial$-compressible.
+A crossing $c$ in $D$ is {\bf removably nugatory} if there is a disk $X\subset \Sigma$ such that $\partial X\cap D=\{c\}$.
+In that case, one can remove $c$ from $D$ by using a flype to move $c$ across the part of $D$ in $X$ and then using a Reidemeister 1 move undo the resulting monogon.
+If $D$ has a removable nugatory crossing, then $B$ or $W$ is $\partial$-compressible.
 Our main result is the following strong converse of this fact:

-\begin{theorem} If $D\subset\Sigma$ is a fully alternating diagram without removable nugatory crossings, then both checkerboard surfaces from $D$ are {\bf end-essential}, meaning that they are $\pi_1$-injective and $\partial$-incompressible, and no essential closed curve on either surface is $\partial$-parallel in $\Sigma\times I$. \footnote{For a more precise characterization of end-essentiality, see Definition \ref{D:essential}.} \end{theorem}
+\begin{theorem} If $D\subset\Sigma$ is a cellular alternating link diagram without removable nugatory crossings, then both checkerboard surfaces from $D$ are end-essential. \end{theorem}

-In some cases, Theorem \ref{T:Main2} follows from work of Ozawa \cite{oz06} and Howie \cite{howie}.
-Our strategy, roughly, is to prove the same result with an extra primeness assumption on $D$ and then extend via connect sum.
+Our proof strategy for Theorem \ref{T:Main2} is to prove the result with an extra (weak) primeness assumption on $D$ and then extend via connect sum.
+We note that in some situations, the conclusion of the theorem follows from work of Ozawa \cite{oz06} and Howie \cite{howie}.